input-output-hk/cardano-cli-gui/README.md

 # cardano-cli-gui
 Simple GUI for the cardano client tool.
 Works only on linux operating systems.

 **IMPORTANT:** Project is under construction.
-The gui does not work yet.<br>
+The gui does not work fully yet.<br>
 **IMPORTANT:** To use the GUI a cardano node has to be running and synced to the network.

 The GUI functionality is seperated in 4 tabs and covers following things:

 1. **Start** tab, that notifies the user that a cardano node has to be running in order for the GUI to work.
-The user can also set the current folder from this tab, that will be used to load and save files.
+The user also has to set the current folder from this tab, that will be used to load and save files.

 ![alt text](https://github.com/LukaKurnjek/cardano-cli-gui/blob/main/images/start.png)

-2. **Wallet** tab, that handles loading or generating verification and signing keys, payment addresses and payment public key hashes.
+2. **Wallet** tab, that handles loading or generating verification and signing keys, payment address and payment public key hash.

 ![alt text](https://github.com/LukaKurnjek/cardano-cli-gui/blob/main/images/wallet.png)